 The Master Services Agreement also provides that PMC Commercial will appoint the Manager or any of its affiliates, as designated by the Manager or any of its affiliates, as the manager (the "Urban GP Manager") of the general partner of CIM Urban (the "CIM Urban GP").
-Generally, Urban GP Manager can only be removed as the manager of the CIM Urban GP for "cause" (as defined in the Master Services Agreement).
+Generally, Urban GP Manager can only be removed as the manager of the CIM Urban GP for "cause".
+"Cause" includes, without limitation, acts or omissions constituting willful misconduct, fraud, willful disregard for Urban GP Manager's duties, gross negligence, or the conviction of Urban GP Manager or any of its principals of a felony involving moral turpitude or constituting a financial crime or criminal culpability in connection with a securities law violation, or a material breach of the governing documents of CIM Urban GP or the CIM Partnership by Urban GP Manager within certain established cure periods.
 If "cause" exists, then the independent Trust Managers or the PMC Commercial shareholders shall have the right to call a special meeting of the PMC Commercial shareholders for the purpose of voting on the removal of Urban GP Manager and upon the approval of the holders of at least 66 2/3% of the outstanding shares of PMC Commercial (excluding for this purpose any shares held by the Manager and its affiliates), may remove Urban GP Manager as the manager of the CIM Urban GP; provided, however, if any such removal vote is held after the second anniversary of the Master Services Agreement, CIM REIT shall obtain voting instructions from certain of its non-affiliated investors with respect to voting the shares beneficially owned by such non-affiliated investors and CIM REIT shall vote the number of shares beneficially owned by each such non-affiliated investor as so instructed by such non-affiliated investor.
 Upon removal, a replacement manager will be appointed by the independent Trust Managers.